mono/website/docs/tools+libraries/tools/repl.md

 C\# GUI Shell

 This documents the features available in the C\# interactive shell that is part of Mono's C\# compiler.
 An interactive shell is usually referred to as a read eval print loop or repl.
-The C\# interactive shell is built on top of the [http:/monodoc/N:Mono.CSharp Mono.CSharp] library, a library that provides a C\# compiler service that can be used to evaluate expressions and statements on the flight as well as creating toplevel types (classes, structures, enumerations).
+The C\# interactive shell is built on top of the [Mono.CSharp](http://docs.go-mono.com/index.aspx?link=N:Mono.CSharp) library, a library that provides a C\# compiler service that can be used to evaluate expressions and statements on the flight as well as creating toplevel types (classes, structures, enumerations).

 Using it
 ========